ahenriet/mozzaik365-frontend-technical-test/doc/review/meme-feed-code-review.md

 From a technical point of view, it causes performance issues making the app unusable because too many requests are sent to the API.
 Also, the API provides a pagination feature that the UI doesn't take advantage of.

-2. All memes and comments are fetched in sequence (`await` everywhere...), that is why the page takes a very long time to load.
+2. Memes, comments and users are fetched in sequence (`await` everywhere...), that is why the page takes a very long time to load.

 3. A lot of data is fetched multiple times, like if a given user is the author of n comments, it is fetched n times from the API.
 Again, we should leverage the cache here.